bigbluebutton/bigbluebutton.github.io/index.md

 ## Getting started

+BigBlueButton enables real-time sharing of audio, video, slides, chat, and desktop.
+Users join a BigBlueButton session either as a viewer (share webcam, audio, and chat), or as a a moderator.
+A moderator can mute/unmute other viewers, lock down viewers, or make anyone (including themselves) the presenter.
-If you are getting started with BigBlueButton we recommend the following:
+If you are new to BigBlueButton, we recommend the following (in order):

   1. Watch the [overview videos](http://bigbluebutton.org/videos) to understand the capabilities of a moderator/presenter and viewer.
   1. Try out BigBlueButton using our [Demo Server](http://demo.bigbluebutton.org/).
   1. Join the BigBlueButton community
      * [bigbluebutton-setup](https://groups.google.com/forum/#!forum/bigbluebutton-setup) – Get help with installation, setup and configuration of a BigBlueButton server.
      * [bigbluebutton-users](https://groups.google.com/forum/#!forum/bigbluebutton-users) – Get help and give feedback about using BigBlueButton.
      * [bigbluebutton-dev](https://groups.google.com/forum/#!forum/bigbluebutton-dev) – Ask questions and share experiences with other BigBlueButton developers.